ubports/docs.ubports.com/appdev/webapp/index.rst

 .. todo::

   There is also another way to create somewhat more featureful webapps, sometimes referred to as webapp+ or alternative container.
-This should be properly documented.
-It's a simple qml app that can be easily configured without having to write any qml code.
+  This needst to be properly documented.
+  It's a simple qml app that can be easily configured.
   Creation is almost as simple as 'classic' webapp, but result is more powerfull with the a nice navigation feature.
-A rather advanced example of this is https://open-store.io/app/youtube-web.mateo-salta which has quite some modifications on top of the template.
+  A rather advanced example of this is the `YouTube app <https://open-store.io/app/youtube-web.mateo-salta>`__ from Mateo Salta which has quite some modifications on top of the template.

 Guide
 -----